 #1 Goal Setting

 Set concrete, realistic goals: Know where it is you want to end up.
 I know at first, sometimes the goal is simply survival.
 Get solidly in your mind what you want in a situation and then do what it takes to get there.
 Women after midlife divorce want to physically, emotionally, spiritually, socially overcome divorce, but we want to do more than survive.
 We want to have an invigorating, adventurous, joy-filled life!
 So spend some time figuring out exactly where you want to be in a year, and then start taking small steps every single day to move to that destination.
 It’s hard to get someplace if you don’t know where you’re going.
 Think seriously about what your goals are now, and then keep pressing on until those goals are accomplished.
 Start simply and then keep refining your goals as you grow stronger and your dreams become more clear – the fear after divorce will subside.

 #2 Mental and Physical Fitness

 Marines start getting in shape the minute they get to basic training.
 The military knows that getting in shape physically prepares soldiers for every stress they will face.
 That’s true for you, too.
 Taking care of your body is one of your most important jobs during divorce recovery.
-Eating right; exercising; getting enough sleep; being around positive people all help with getting fit physically and emotionally.
+Fear after divorce will drain your energy: Eating right; exercising; getting enough sleep; being around positive people all help with getting fit physically and emotionally.
 Exercise to even out your erratic emotions.
 Get resources that stimulate your positive thinking.
 Read inspiring uplifting literature.
 Find a support group of women who understand your situation and will encourage you on your journey.
 Do whatever concrete actions you can to get yourself to a better place physically, mentally, emotionally and spiritually.
 Soon other parts of your life will begin to fall in place as well.